top of page

 • Attitudes towards women.

-The programme consists of 18 sessions delivered on a one-to-one basis remotely using a video calling app (such as Zoom) by an experienced DV-ACT treatment worker.
+The programme consists of 18 or 24 sessions delivered on a one-to-one basis remotely using a video calling app (such as Zoom) by an experienced treatment worker.
 Further sessions can be added if required at the discretion of the treatment worker.
 Sessions will then take place weekly with an additional session towards the end of the programme where the expert assessor will meet with the client in order to complete the final assessment report.

 Programme Delivery